 In 2018, IBM discovered that the healthcare and financial sectors were the two most commonly targeted industries for hackers.
 These are data-rich industries containing hoards of sensitive information collected about private individuals.
 However, the healthcare and financial industries are far from the only targets.
 Often, hackers also look for easy, non-obvious targets for:

-?
-National security intelligence.
-Governments hack each other regularly, and sometimes governments hack foreign companies which they feel might pose a threat to their security interests.
+– National security intelligence.
+Governments hack each other regularly, and sometimes governments hack foreign companies that they feel might pose a threat to their security interests.

 Security Breach Response Best Practices

 The moments after the discovery of a security breach can make or break a company’s chance at survival.
 Its imperative to move quickly but methodically to respond to a breach.
 Follow these five tips to respond to a breach and get a company back on its feet as quickly as possible.

 Following a data breach, it’s critical to take a thumbprint of the attack.
 Identify how the breach occurred, documenting the type of attack, what was stolen, what devices were affected, and if possible what network traffic appeared during the moment of the breach.
 Such information will inform the containment strategy to mitigate further damage.

 Create a dedicated task force of specific individuals with defined roles and responsibilities.
 Ideally, these roles should be defined in a disaster recovery plan so that the incident response team can simply turn to these procedures.
 At this point, it might be wise to consider bringing on board a third-party specialist who can help guide the response team.